v-sec0/ccna-mdnotes/L2/VLANs.md

 With 802.1Q, a frame sent from a switch to a router will maintain it's VLAN information and allow the destination device to make informed decisions based on upon it's contents.

-Cisco has it's own proprietary standard for frame tagging called Inter-Switch Link (ISL).
+Cisco had it's own proprietary standard for frame tagging called Inter-Switch Link (ISL).

 >[!tip]
->Cisco is phasing out support for ISL in favor of 802.1Q due to it's open nature
+>Cisco has phased out support for ISL in favor of 802.1Q due to it's open nature

 ISL works **by encapsulating frames with control information**, while dot1Q **inserts a field into a frame.**